Voice Tracking From Home

 As such, you can pretty much log your show like normal, and by uploading songs through Nerve you don’t need to be on site to record your show!

-As we’re on the training database, let’s not start our show yet, as none of the changes we make will go on air.
+As we’re on the training database, let’s not start planning our actual show yet, as none of the changes we make will go on air.

 Open the Options menu, and go to “Media Engine Settings”.

-Select “No, let me specify custom devices” on the first option.
-This will let us tell the system that we’re using our own microphone in case it tries to pick the wrong one.
+Select “No, let me specify custom devices” near the top.
+This will let us tell the system that we’re using our own microphone.
+Otherwise, it may use the one that’s built into your laptop, and the resulting quality would be bad.

 Now let’s click “Audio Input” and find our microphone!

 Mine has shown up as “USB Microphone”.
-Click this and, optionally, change the output device too if you need to.
+Click this and, optionally, change the output device too if you need to (for example, if you have a mixer, or if your microphone has a headphone socket).

 Then click “Save” on the right to exit the settings window.

 To record a link between two songs, select the song you want to record before and double click it.
-For instance, if I want to record between Stressed Out and Blinding Lights I’ll double click Blinding Lights.
+For instance, if I want to record between Bad Liar and Take My Breath I’ll double click Blinding Lights.

 This will open the “Segue Editor”.

-To avoid absolutely destroying your internet connection, songs might appear blank like in the following screenshot.
-This is normal – click the “wave” button on the bottom and the system will download the songs
+To make loading faster, songs might appear blank like in the following screenshot.
+This is normal – you can click the “wave” button on the bottom and the system will download the songs for you.

 Once the downloads have completed (this might take a few seconds depending on the speed of your internet), we can now see the songs! 🎉